pvmlibs/flexid/README.md

    autoincrement then?
 That's a separate topic but the biggest issue can be with revealing some information such as rows count if publicly disclosed or possibility to enumerate.
 On the other hand timestamp based id reveals date of creation and are also possible to enumerate (in less extend but still) so that's up to you what you can accept.
-2. **Why not Snowflake?** Snowflake is great, but sometimes can be not enough, especially when we want bigger ID life range.
+2. **Why not Snowflake?** Snowflake is great, but sometimes can be not enough, especially when we want longer ID life range.
 Although I've seen different implementations with the ones exceeding specification - totally custom bits with ID range more than 1000 years.
 We still need to stick to bits budget so we pay with lower count of independent generators or burst performance so such IDs are less universal.
 There is also problem with changing ID